El Shafee Elsheikh

-El Shafee Elsheikh (الشافعي الشيخ; born 16 July 1988), known as Jihadi Ringo, is a Sudanese Wahhabi terrorist who took part in atrocities of the Islamic State between 2012 and 2015 as one of the four so-called Jihadi Beatles.
+El Shafee Elsheikh (الشافعي الشيخ; born 16 July 1988), known as Jihadi Ringo, is a Sudanese terrorist who took part in atrocities of the Islamic State between 2012 and 2015 as one of the four so-called Jihadi Beatles.
 He was found guilty of eight charges of hostage taking and murder by an American court in 2022 and later sentenced to eight life sentences without the possibility of parole.

 Early life and family

 Elsheikh was born in Omdurman, Sudan.
 Although his family was Muslim, they were not particularly devout.
-His family fled the country following a coup d'état led by Omar al-Bashir that overthrew the demcratically-elected government.
+His family fled the country following a coup d'état led by Omar al-Bashir that overthrew the democratically elected government.
 Elsheikh and much of his extended family lived in Cairo, Egypt, for four years as political refugees, spending most of his time with aunts and younger cousins, describing the former as "second mothers".
 In 1994, an asylum application made by Elsheikh's father was approved by the United Nations, with Elsheikh, his parents, and his brother being relocated to the United Kingdom, while other relatives remained in Egypt.

 Elsheikh spent his youth in White City, London.
 The Daily Telegraph reports he was a follower of a local football team, Queen's Park Rangers, and dreamed of joining the team when he grew up.
-A second brother was born in England before Elsheikh's parents divorced aaround 2000, with him and his siblings living with their mother.
+A second brother was born in England before Elsheikh's parents divorced around 2000, with him and his siblings living with their mother.
 Elsheikh gained fluency in English in elementary school and after secondary school, he entered vocational training, where he completed plumbing, bricklaying, and mechanical trades.
 He studied mechanical engineering at Acton College and worked as a fairground ride maintenance worker.
 At age 19, Elsheikh was stabbed and injured in a fight with a gang member.

 In 2009, Elsheikh began Islamic studies, after acquaintances with criminal pasts appeared to reform after dedicating themselves to religion.
 In 2010, while in Canada, Elsheikh married Dure Ahmed, a Canadian citizen of Ethiopian descent, but he was not allowed to bring her back to England.
 Between 2010 and 2011, Elsheikh became involved in an aid organisation, collecting clothes, food and medicine, after hearing about atrocities committed in Syria by the Assad government during peaceful protests.